 What’s the best birth control pill brand?
 With so many to choose from, that’s a very legitimate question.

 All birth control pill brands are effective and safe for the prevention of pregnancy.
-However, some may be better used for other conditions such as acne, PMS, endometriosis, etc.
+However, some may also be approved for other conditions such as acne and premenstrual syndromes.
+Combination birth control pills may also be useful for reducing ovarian cysts and symptoms of endometriosis.

 |Brand||Active Ingredients||Best Used For|